 Total Credits: 8 including 8 Auditing- Technical

-Fraud Happens; and it can happen to your organization.
-The public expects accountability professionals to be the first line of defense against fraud.
-To meet this expectation, accountants, internal auditors, external auditors, and risk management professionals need to develop the skills needed to prevent, detect, and deter fraud.
+Fraud continues to be a pervasive problem for organizations of all sizes and in all industries.
+And it can happen to your organization.
+Accountability professionals are the first line of defense against fraud.
+Accordingly, accountants, internal auditors, external auditors, and risk management professionals need to develop the skills needed to prevent, detect, and deter fraud.

-The 2022 Business Fraud Update is another fast-moving seminar that will provide a comprehensive look at the latest developments about fraud from the technical, legal, and operational perspectives and update participants on the most recent legal and regulatory developments in this important area of professional responsibility.
-The Update will cover:
+The 2023 Business Fraud Update is another fast-moving seminar that will provide a comprehensive look at the latest developments about fraud from the technical, legal, and operational perspectives and update participants on the most recent legal and regulatory developments in this important area of professional responsibility.